 Goodbye to skinny jeans

 Given the fact that for many years we have been wearing mainly skinny jeans it is a little surprising to see the baggier cuts proving to be the most popular.
 Currently, high-waisted straight cut jeans are selling particularly well.
-They are far more comfortable.
+They are far more comfortable, and male models such as Simon Nessman can be seen wearing them.

 However, if you do like close fitting jeans they are still available.
 It is just that they are highly likely to be made from distressed denim.